MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/upload-app-packages.md

 # Upload app packages

-The **Packages** page is where you upload all of the package files (.msix, .msixupload, .msixbundle, .appx, .appxupload, .appxbundle, and/or .xap) for the app that you're submitting.
-You can upload packages for any operating system that your app targets in this step.
-When a customer downloads your app, the Store will automatically provide each customer with the package that works best for their device.
+The **Packages** page is where you upload all of the package files (.msix, .msixupload, .msixbundle, .appx, .appxupload, and/or .appxbundle) for the app that you're submitting.
+You can upload all your packages for the same app on this page, and when a customer downloads your app, the Store will automatically provide each customer with the package that works best for their device.
 After you upload your packages, you’ll see a table indicating [which packages will be offered to specific Windows 10 device families](#device-family-availability) (and earlier OS versions, if applicable) in ranked order.

+> [!IMPORTANT]
+> As of October 31, 2018, newly-created products cannot include packages targeting Windows 8.x/Windows Phone 8.x or earlier.
+For more info, see this [blog post](https://blogs.windows.com/buildingapps/2018/08/20/important-dates-regarding-apps-with-windows-phone-8-x-and-earlier-and-windows-8-8-1-packages-submitted-to-microsoft-store/#SzKghBbqDMlmAO4c.97).

 For details about what a package includes and how it must be structured, see [App package requirements](app-package-requirements.md).
-You'll also want to learn about [how version numbers may impact which packages are delivered to specific customers](package-version-numbering.md) and [how packages are distributed to different operating systems](guidance-for-app-package-management.md).
+You'll also want to learn about [how version numbers impact which packages are delivered to specific customers](package-version-numbering.md) and [how to manage packages for various scenarios](guidance-for-app-package-management.md).

 ## Uploading packages to your submission

 To upload packages, drag them into the upload field or click to browse your files.
-The **Packages** page will let you upload .msix, .msixupload, .msixbundle, .appx, .appxupload, .appxbundle, and/or .xap files.
+The **Packages** page will let you upload .msix, .msixupload, .msixbundle, .appx, .appxupload, and/or .appxbundle files.

 > [!IMPORTANT]
 > For Windows 10, we recommend uploading the .msixupload or .appxupload file here rather than .msix, .appx, .msixbundle, or .appxbundle.
 For more info about packaging UWP apps for the Store, see [Packaging a UWP app with Visual Studio](../packaging/packaging-uwp-apps.md).